 On the other hand, during the fall and winter months, Samoa gets to be the first one to see the sunrise.

-But here’s another fun fact, while New Zealand or Samoa might be the first countries to see a sunrise, they are not the first inhabited place to see the sun every day.
+But here’s another fun fact: while New Zealand or Samoa might be the first countries to see a sunrise, they are not the first inhabited places to see the sun every day.

 During the Southern Hemisphere summer, the sun never sets in Antarctica, so technically, it is the first place to see the sun (though not a sunrise).